 Do you like a mix of outdoor and computer work?
-Then a career in digital mapping and surveying may be right for you.
-Geomatics is the science of taking spatial data and presenting it in a visual format.
-The Geomatics Engineering Technology program is nationally and internationally accredited by Technology Accreditation Canada.
+Would you like to gain skills that could be applied in a range of industries, from construction and mining to urban planning and mapping social information?
+Then the Surveying and Geospatial Engineering program may be for you.
+This program will teach you the science of taking spatial data and presenting it in a visual format.
+This program is nationally and internationally accredited by Technology Accreditation Canada.

-Your first year will give you a comprehensive introduction to survey and engineering fundamentals.
-Through hands-on exercises, you’ll become familiar with land surveying, mapping and data collection techniques.
-In your second year, you’ll hone your skills in collecting high-precision location data, as well as mapping and analyzing it using industry-standard software applications.
+In the first year, you'll receive a comprehensive introduction to survey and engineering fundamentals with opportunities to do land surveying, mapping and other data collections.
+In second year, you'll hone your skills collecting, mapping and analyzing high-precision location data, using industry-standard software.

 Visit ALIS website for more career information.